-On Tuesday, July 28 the Edmond Board of Education approved the 2020-2021 school year reopening plan for students.
-The board voted that students who are not currently enrolled in Virtual Edmond will start the 2020-2021 school year by attending in-person classes two days a week and taking remote classes three days a week.
+Students who are not currently enrolled in Virtual Edmond are attending classes two days a week and taking remote classes three days a week.

-No general education students will be in the buildings on Wednesday.
-This will be a day for teachers to build their Canvas lessons and for cleaning and disinfecting the buildings between groups of students.
+No general education students are in the buildings on Wednesday.
+This is a day for teachers to build their Canvas lessons and for cleaning and disinfecting the buildings between groups of students.
 The remote learning that will take place during a blended learning scenario will be provided by the classroom teacher through Canvas.
-It is important to point out that grades and attendance will be taken, even on remote learning days, and that the remote learning portion is not optional.
+Grades and attendance are taken, even on remote learning days, and that the remote learning portion is not optional.

-The district’s portal, Infinite Campus, will auto-generate the A and B groups for all 25,000 students at one time.
-The only parameter it protects is households, keeping siblings in the same group, no matter their age.
-Making any changes after the auto-sort happens would affect the entire student roster.
+The district’s portal, Infinite Campus, auto-generated the A and B groups for all 25,000 students at one time on August 11.
+The only parameter it protected was households, keeping siblings in the same group, no matter their age.
 Unfortunately, the district will not be able to accommodate specific schedule requests.

 What About Students on an IEP or 504?

 There are exceptions to the blended model of instruction that may apply to students with disabilities who are unable to receive instructional services through remote learning.
 Placement, and district services for these students, will be carefully decided by each school site’s Individualized Education Program (IEP) or 504 Accommodation Plan team.
-Special education personnel will be reaching out to families of children with disabilities by August 12th to schedule an IEP team meeting prior to the start of school.
+Special education personnel reached out to families of children with disabilities to schedule an IEP team meeting prior to the start of school.

 Will Meal Service Continue Even on Remote Learning Days?